Nootropic profile

 A naturally occurring dipeptide with potent anti-glycation, antioxidant, and metal-chelating properties - protects neuronal proteins from age-related damage and supports cognitive function during ageing.

-The key benefits of L-Carnosine include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from L-Carnosine are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.